-Data collected through the Hospital OQR program is publicly reported so people with Medicare and other consumers can find and compare the quality of care provided at ambulatory surgical centers.
+Data collected through the Hospital OQR program is publicly reported so people with Medicare and other consumers can find and compare the quality of care provided in the hospital outpatient setting.
 Publishing these data can improve facility performance by providing benchmarks for selected clinical areas and public view of facility data.

 The CMS Care Compare website publishes information on the quality of care provided to patients; this information is made available to inform consumers and to encourage healthcare facilities to make continued improvements in care quality.
 Care Compare is generally refreshed quarterly for the Hospital OQR program.
 Information on Public Reporting can be found in Section 1833(t)(17)(E) of the Social Security Act and requires that the Secretary establish procedures to make data collected under the Hospital OQR program available to the public.